anthonnydev/Frontend-Projects-roadmap-sh/1 - SinglePageCV/README.md

 # Single-Page CV

-This is a project from roadmap.sh and this my solution.
+This is a project from roadmap.sh :https://roadmap.sh/projects/single-page-cv

-Hope you like it!
+This my solution.
+Hope i did it right